httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 If a client receives a dictionary with a type that it does not understand, it MUST NOT use the dictionary.

-The "type" value is optional and defaults to "raw".
+The "type" value is optional and defaults to raw.

 ### Examples